Environmental Information

 FINDING OF NO PRACTICABLE ALTERNATIVE (FONPA)

-Any alternatives considered must be in the floodplain, as the path between the existing infrastructure and the areas requiring new communications infrastructure passes through the floodplain.
-The Air Force conducted an environmental analysis in accordance with 32 CFR Part 989, Air Force Environmental Impact Analysis Process.
-The analysis included an assessment of the impacts of the proposed action on flood risk to lives and property, and on the natural and beneficial values of floodplains, as described in the Water Resources Council’s implementation guidance to EO 11988.
+Any alternatives considered must be in the flood plain, as the existing parking lot is in the floodplain.
+The Air Force conducted an environmental analysis in accordance with the Department of the Air Force (DAF) Environmental Impact Analysis Process.
+The analysis included an assessment of the impacts of the proposed action on flood risk to lives and property, and on the natural and beneficial values of floodplains, as described in the Water Resources Council’s implementation guidance to Executive Order 11988.
 The proposed action will result in no adverse effects to the natural and beneficial functions of the floodplain.
-FEMA Flood Insurance Rate Map (FIRM) for this site indicates that the flood height in the 100-year flood event would result in less than 1 foot of water at the site.
+FEMA Flood Insurance Rate Map (FIRM) for this site indicates that the flood height in the 100-year flood event would result in approximately 9 ft of water at the site.
 This project would not cause adverse effects to the natural and beneficial functions of the floodplain, nor will it cause the height or velocity of floodwaters to create flood hazards.
 Due to this, this action is not considered as incompatible development in a floodplain, and it is the only practicable alternative.

 In accordance with the requirements of EO 11988, the Air Force provided Early Public Notice for the proposed action to occur in a 100-year floodplain.
-The Early Public Notice was posted on 5 August 2025 on the Joint Base San Antonio public website and was posted for 30 days.
+The Early Public Notice was posted on 20 November 2025 on the Joint Base San Antonio public website and was posted for 30 days.
 No public comments were received.
+(Posted Jan.
+5, 2026)